Arthritis is more than just stiff and painful joints; it is a condition.

 Each one has its own set of symptoms.
 Arthritis can have chronic symptoms that continue for long periods of time and might never go away.
 There are treatments for arthritis sufferers.
 Treatments might not completely eliminate symptoms but can provide relief so that you can continue to live a healthy and active lifestyle.

 Most of the adult population suffers from arthritis because it is a common disease in the United States.
 Up to half of all adults over the age of 65 are affected by arthritis.

 - Swelling of joints

 - Joints that are tender or painful to touch

 - Difficulty with normal joint movement

-- Joint that red and warm to the touch
+- A joint that is red and warm to the touch

 Seniors are more commonly diagnosed with osteoarthritis.
 Cartilage is the tissue that protects joints.
 It acts like a pad between joints in order to protect bones from rubbing together.
 OA breaks down the cartilage that protects our joints.
-Overtime OA can completely destroy all the cartilage in the effected joint.
+Over time OA can completely destroy all the cartilage in the affected joint.
 When the cartilage is gone it leaves bones with no protective barriers, causing bones to rub and bounce against one another leading to intense pain.
-Commonly affected joints are lower back, neck, hands, hips and knees.
+Commonly affected joints are the lower back, neck, hands, hips, and knees.

 Symptoms of Osteoarthritis